 You can find out more about Barrett’s Oesophagus, a risk factor in developing Oesophageal cancer, in our Barrett’s Oesophagus Factsheet

 Guts UK is a proud founding charity member of the Less Survivable Cancers Taskforce.
 This task force is a group of charities, aiming to double survival rates for the six least survivable cancers by 2029.
 Four of these six cancers are digestive; stomach, pancreatic, oesophageal and liver.

-Discover how you can get involved here, email us at email@example.com or call 01484 483123 to learn more.
+Discover what we do, the research we fund or how you can get involved here, email us at firstname.lastname@example.org or call 0207 486 0341 to learn more.
 Hearing from you is the best part of our job – don’t be a stranger!